Get Your Feet Wet. Or Jump Right In!

 Wilderness Challenge FAQs >

-Student Leaders welcome incoming first year and transfer students to Green Mountain College.
+Student Leaders will welcome incoming first year and transfer students to Green Mountain College.
 Here you will take care of the nuts and bolts of going to college—getting your college IDs, taking placement exams, etc.—but you’ll also have the opportunity to attend wellness workshops and social events, meet additional faculty and staff and get to know other students beyond your roommate and floormates.
 Throughout Orientation you are getting to know others, exploring the campus and surrounding area and learning what it means to be a student at Green Mountain College.
-At the end of Orientation, the campus community joins together for an outdoor barbecue and concert on a summer afternoon in Vermont—you are now a member of the GMC community!
+At the end of Orientation, the campus community joins together for a welcome back meal and concert—you are now a member of the GMC community!

 Images of Nature and Culture